EmandM/ts-mock-imports/README.md

 The name of the function you would like to mock.

-If using MockManager, Typescript expects the functionName to match the functions on the original class.
+If using MockManager, Typescript expects the functionName to match functions availablel on the original class.

 MockStaticManager allows any string.